drizzydom/AMRS-Preventative-Maintenance/windows_client/README.md

 - Check the log files in `%USERPROFILE%\.amrs\logs` (installed version) or `logs` folder (portable version)
 - Try using "Force Sync" when connected
 - Restart the application if sync issues persist

+### Performance Issues
+- Ensure your device meets the minimum system requirements
+- Optimize the database using the built-in tools
+- Reduce the amount of data stored offline by adjusting data retention settings

 ## Log File Locations